ToastyVoid/DOOM_Cosine_Chaos/README.md

  * A accurate recreation of the original DOS game, but with non-euclidean stuff!

 You may find many similarities to Chocolate-DOOM tho!

+## HOW THE HELL DO I COMPILE?!?!?!?
+DONT YELL INTO YOUR COMPUTER SCREEN!
+I'll tell you how to compile this thing, first, i've made some automation scripts but they are only for Windows with MSYS2 MINGW64, and the automation script is called `dothejob.sh`, and it is designed to be executed inside MSYS2 MINGW64!
+And there are some comments in that script that you can uncomment if you need to!
+For linux, just check out [compiling chocolate-DOOM on Linux](https://www.chocolate-doom.org/wiki/index.php/Building_Chocolate_Doom_on_Debian)... (but we are supposed to compile DOOM Cosine Chaos, okay?)